What is the difference between

 Conservatory vs Orangery

-In a conservatory, the glass roof meets the side frames at the perimeter of the building.
+The glass roof meets the side frames at the perimeter of the building in a conservatory.
 In an orangery style of conservatory, the glass roof is set back from the side walls creating a solid section of roof around the perimeter.

-In our orangeries, the solid section is sloped to pre-designed locations for drainage.
+In our orangery designs, the solid section is sloped to pre-designed locations for drainage.
 It is never flat, but the slope is concealed by a decorative parapet at the eave.

 Interior soffits are created with the setback of the roof glass.
 This part of the roof is often used for lighting, air-conditioning or to reduce glass area for more sun control.
 Orangery styles offer additional flexibility in attachment to homes with overhanging eaves, or can also provide access to the roof for balconies or decks and can easily turn corners or fit into unusual spaces.